reduxjs/redux/docs/recipes/reducers/09-ImmutableUpdatePatterns.md

 ## Updating Nested Objects

-The key to updating nested data is that _every_ level of nesting must be copied and updated appropriately.  **One of the most common mistakes made when updating nested data is to create a new variable that references the same state object, and then mutate it**.
+The key to updating nested data is **that _every_ level of nesting must be copied and updated appropriately**.
+This is often a difficult concept for those learning Redux, and there are some specific problems that frequently occur when trying to update nested objects.
+These lead to accidental direct mutation, and should be avoided.

+##### Common Mistake #1: New variables that point to the same objects

 Defining a new variable does _not_ create a new actual object - it only creates another reference to the same object.
 An example of this error would be:

 ```js
 function updateNestedState(state, action) {